epfl-dlab/PauseToken/README.md

 - `pause_augm_col_name`: The name of the column where the augmented data will be saved in the dataset
 - `verbose`: If set, the script will print the progress of the augmentation process.
 - `n_random_pauses`: The number of pauses to be injected at random locations (using uniform distribution)
+- `tokenizer_hf_name`: The name of the Hugging Face tokenizer to be used to insert random pauses.
+If None, spaces ' ' will be used to insert random pauses
 - `seed`: The seed to be used for random number generation

 Here is an example of how to use the script with the default parameters: